dxd-yonsei-campus/yonsei-digital-twin/README.md

        id: 'points',
        type: 'circle',
-       source: 'cfd', // corresponds to the source name in addSource 'source-layer': 'output', // corresponds to the output file name in tippecanoe, unless using the --layer flag
+       source: 'cfd', // corresponds to the source name in addSource 'source-layer': 'output', // corresponds to the input file name in tippecanoe, unless using the --layer flag
        paint: {
          'circle-radius': 3,
          'circle-color': [